deepintocode/address-book/README.md

 # Address Book
-A simple address book written in JavaScript
+A simple address book written in JavaScript.
+Styling by Materialize CSS